-Reference: Education and Outreach Strategy Tr acking Form Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessm sessment: Performar ADMINISTRATION : Water Quality brochure for household hazardous waste distributed matches current PEO Strategy.
-Material is current Yes ION: Water Quality brochure for pet ed matches current PEO Strategy.
-Material is current Yes ADMINISTRATION: City Employees, who as part of their normal job responsibilities, may come into contact with or observe an illicit discharge or illicit connection to the MS4 completed training.
-Number trained 26 (75%) of the es S: At least seventy-five percent timated target audience sector of rs had information made available reporting year.
-75% 75+9 % EFFECTIVENESS : At least fifty percent (50%) of the estimated target audience sector of General Public had information made available to them in the reporting year.
-50% 50+9 % EFFECTIVENESS: All new City employees at maintenance facilities responsible for maintaining MS4 areas, who as part of their normal job responsibilities, may come into contact with or observe an illicit discharge to the MS4, receive training within one year of hire.
-100% 1009 % maintenance facilities responsible for maintaining MS4 areas, who as part of their normal job responsibilities, may come into contact with or observe an illicit discharge to the MS4, receive training every three years.
-100% 1009 % SATISFIED: Yes □ No □ Explanation: V videos annually.
-Ve have a small staff who ខ្ get training in the form of
+Reference: Education and Outreach Strategy Tr Tracking Site Responsible: Stormwater Coordinator Frequency: Ongoing Annually Goals: Evaluation and Assessm ent: Performance: household haza ADMINISTRATION: Water Quality brochure for household hazardous waste distributed matches current PEO Strategy.
+100+ ON : Water Quality brochure for pet ed matches current PEO Strategy.
+Material is current Yes their normal job contact with or ON: City Employees, who as part of responsibilities, may come into observe an illicit discharge or illicit ne MS4 completed training.
+Number trained 13 (75%) of the est E: At least seventy-five percent imated target audience sector of s had information made available eporting year.
+75% 75+% EFFECTIVENESS : At least fifty percent (50%) of the estimated target audience sector of General Public had information made available to them in the reporting year.
+50% 50+% maintenance far MS4 areas, who responsibilities, i: All new City employees at cilities responsible for maintaining as part of their normal job may come into contact with or t discharge to the MS4, receive one year of hire.
+100% 100% maintenance fac MS4 areas, who responsibilities, c: All City employees at cilities responsible for maintaining as part of their normal job may come into contact with or t discharge to the MS4, receive nree years.
+100% 100%